waltergerych/waltergerych.github.io/_pages/service.md

 **Lead workshop on Creating Engaging Research Presentations for Undergrads, WPI**: 2021

-**Lead workship on Deep LEarnign with PyTorch for Undergrads, WPI**: 2021
+**Lead workship on Deep Learning with PyTorch for Undergrads, WPI**: 2021

 **Judge for Graduate Qualifying Project Research Exchange, WPI**: 2021